 Time to make a change

 How do feelings get a voice and why do opinions need to resonate with our actions?
-Judgmental attitudes don't only describe the living experience but also motivate the need to take action.
+Judgmental attitudes don't only describe the living experience but also motivate action.

 At work, unfavorable attitudes lead to higher stress levels, and as you know already, stress impacts organisational commitment, leading to a challenging work environment.
 At this point, the need for change becomes more obvious and most organisations decide to develop psychological interventions in line with their culture.
-Same is true for disease prevention, as we are most likely to engage in lifestyle changes when feeling threatened by a physical diagnosis.
+Same is true for disease prevention, as we would only choose to engage in lifestyle changes when feeling threatened by a physical diagnosis.

 Left with no options?